boveia/TLAEventCleaning/doc/noiseBurstLookup-2017and2018.md

 ## Making event veto data

-First I need the lists of runs to process for 2017 and 2018 data.
-To get these, I grabbed the AOD and DAOD requests at
+I grabbed the AOD and DAOD requests at
 - https://its.cern.ch/jira/browse/ATLASDPD-1188 (2015-2017 data, including special runs)
 - https://its.cern.ch/jira/browse/DATREP-142 (2018 data)
+create a list of runs to process for 2017 and 2018 data.
+This includes the 2015 and 2016 data; i.e., I updated the entire event veto database.

+Once merging the changes, I ran makeEventVetoLists.sh with the list of runs.

+**Anything special needed for data corruption veto type?**